NAV on 2019/07/19

 *risk as measured by standard deviation over a 3-year rolling period

-The Fund generated a negative 3.8% return for the quarter, outperforming the fund’s benchmark, being the South African General Equity Peer Group average, which generated a negative 4.9% return for the period.
-Domestic assets detracted 2.9% from returns for the quarter, with offshore assets detracting 0.8%.
-Key domestic contributors included Spar, up 15.3%; Woolworths, rising 11.1%; and Metair, up 30.4% for the quarter.
-Contributing detractors included British American Tobacco, down 27.3%; and Anheuser-Busch Inbev, which lost 22.1% over the period.
+The Fund generated a 4.5% return for the quarter against the fund’s benchmark, being the South African General Equity Peer Group average, which returned 5.8% for the period.
+Domestic assets contributed 1.6% to returns for the quarter, with offshore assets adding 2.9%.
+Domestic assets rose 2.2% over the quarter.
+Key domestic contributors included British American Tobacco, up 29.5%; Anheuser-Busch Inbev, rising 26.7%; and Octodec, up 12.7% for the quarter.
+Contributing detractors included the JSE Ltd, down 15.6%; and Woolworths, which lost 13.9% over the period.

-The fund’s offshore exposure stood at 26.8% at quarter end.
-Offshore securities dropped 2.7% in Rand and 4.4% in US$ over the period.
-Key positive contributors in the offshore portion were Starbucks, rising 13.9%, Proctor & Gamble, gaining 11.4% and McDonald’s, up 6.8% in US$.
-Contributing detractors included TJX, down 19.8%; and Union Pacific, which lost 14.7% in US$ over the quarter.
+The fund’s offshore exposure stood at 28.4% at quarter end.
+Offshore securities rose 10.5% in Rand and 9.9% in US$ over the period.
+Key positive contributors in the offshore portion were Union Pacific, rising 21.6%, TJX, gaining 19.4% and Nestle, up 17.7% in US $.
+The main contributing detractor was Abbvie, down 11.5% in US$ over the quarter.

-The fund has a 11.6% allocation to attractive yielding property stocks (local and offshore) which dropped 4.4% during the quarter.
+The fund has an 11.8% allocation to attractive yielding property stocks (local and offshore) which rose 6.6% during the quarter.
 To add some further yield to the portfolio, preference shares are held amounting to 4.4% of total assets.
-The yield on these instruments is on average greater than 10%.
+The yield on these instruments is on average almost 10%.
 We view this as attractive given specific future value unlock catalysts we have identified.

 We expect the fund to grow distributions ahead of SA inflation for the forthcoming 12 months, in line with its objective.

-Looking forward we see value in a number of South African and Offshore equities, whose prices have fallen significantly over the last 12 and 3 months respectively.
-We look to deploy cash in a disciplined fashion.
-Our current cash position sits at 11.5% (local and offshore combined).
-Given the evolving macroeconomic and political risks facing both South Africa and the global economy we will be measured in the deployment of this cash, demanding a significant margin of safety in the purchase price of any investment.
+Looking forward we see value in a number of South African and Offshore equities.
+South African based industrial companies especially look to be showing attractive value with very low earnings bases.
+However, this needs to be balanced against the gloomy economic conditions present domestically.
+Our current cash position sits at 10% (local and offshore combined).
+Given the evolving macroeconomic and political risks facing both South Africa and various developed economies we will be measured in the deployment of cash, demanding a significant margin of safety in the purchase price of any investment.

 The portfolio's investment universe will apart from assets in liquid form, consist mainly of equity securities and property securities, as well as preference shares.
 The portfolio will invest in shares with positive dividend characteristics and may use derivatives to hedge out any market risk on shares where the view on capital growth is not positive.
 The portfolio may invest in listed and unlisted financial instruments, in accordance with the provisions of the Act, and the Regulations thereto, as amended from time to time, as well as in offshore investments as permitted by legislation, in order to achieve the portfolio's investment objective.
 The manager may from time to time invest in participatory interests in portfolios of collective investment schemes registered in the Republic of South Africa and which are consistent with the portfolio's investment policy.